georgia-tech-db/evadb/docs/source/usecases/sentiment-analysis.rst

         .. code-block:: sql

             SELECT ChatGPT(
-                "Is the review positive or negative.
+                "Is the review positive or negative?
 Only reply 'positive' or 'negative'.
 Here are examples.
 The food is very bad: negative.
 The food is very good: positive.", review)
             FROM postgres_data.review_table;

-This will return tone analysis results for existing reviews.
+This query returns the sentiment of the reviews in the table:

 .. code-block::